 - Add columns from reconciled values

-Once you have selected matches for your cells, you can retrieve the unique identifiers for those cells and create a new column for these, with “Reconcile” → “Add entity identifiers column.”
+Once you have selected matches for your cells, you can retrieve the unique identifiers for those cells and create a new column for these, with→ .
 You will be asked to supply a column name.
 New items and other unmatched cells will generate null values in this column.

-If the reconciliation service supports data extension, then you can augment your reconciled data with new columns using “Edit column” → “Add columns from reconciled values....”
+If the reconciliation service supports data extension, then you can augment your reconciled data with new columns using → .

-For example, if you have a column of chemical elements identified by name, you can fetch categorical information about them such as their atomic number and their element symbol, as the animation shows below:
+For example, if you have a column of chemical elements identified by name, you can fetch categorical information about them such as their atomic number and their element symbol:

-Once you have pulled reconciliation values and selected one for each cell, selecting “Add column from reconciled values...” will bring up a window to choose which information you’d like to import into a new column.
-The quality of the suggested properties will depend on how you have reconciled your data beforehand: reconciling against a specific type will provide you with suggested properties of that type.
+The quality of the suggested properties will depend on how you have reconciled your data beforehand: reconciling against a specific type will provide you with the associated properties of that type.
 For example, GND suggests elements about the “people” type after you've reconciled with it, such as their parents, native languages, children, etc.

-If the reconciliation service cannot extend data, look for a generic web API for that data source, or a structured URL that points to their dataset entities via unique IDs (such as https://viaf.org/viaf/000000).
-You can use the “Edit column” → “Add column by fetching URLs” operation to call this API or URL with the IDs obtained from the reconciliation process.
-This will require using GREL expressions.
+If the reconciliation service cannot extend data, look for a generic web API for that data source, or a structured URL that points to their dataset entities via unique IDs (such as “https://viaf.org/viaf/000000”).
+You can use the expressions.→ operation to call this API or URL with the IDs obtained from the reconciliation process.
+This will require using

-For example, if you have reconciled artists to the Getty's ULAN, and have their unique ULAN IDs as a column, you can generate a new column of JSON-formatted data by using “Add column by fetching URLs” and entering the GREL expression
+For example, if you have reconciled artists to the Getty's ULAN, and have their unique ULAN IDs as a column, you can generate a new column of JSON-formatted data by using and entering the GREL expression

-You can alternatively insert the ID directly from the matched column using a GREL expression like
+Alternatively, you can insert the ID directly from the matched column's reconciliation variables, using a GREL expression like

 “http://vocab.getty.edu/” + cell.recon.match.id + “.json” instead.

 Remember to set an appropriate throttle and to refer to the service documentation to ensure your compliance with their terms.
-See the section about this operation to learn more about common errors with this process.
+See the section about this operation to learn more about the fetching process.

-If you would like to generate a list of each suggestion made, rather than only the best candidate, you can use a GREL expression.
-Go to “Edit column” → “Add column based on this column.”
-To create a list of all the possible matches, use
+To generate a list of each suggestion made, rather than only the best candidate, you can use a GREL expression.
+Go to → .
+To create a list of all the possible matches, use something like

 To get the unique identifiers of these matches instead, use

-OpenRefine's GREL supplies a number of variables related specifically to reconciled values.
+OpenRefine supplies a number of variables related specifically to reconciled values.
+These can be used in GREL and Jython expressions.
 For example, some of the reconciliation variables are:

 cell.recon.match.namefor matched values